chart21/mkdocs-hpmpc/docs/nn.md

 ## NN

 `Programs/NN` orchestrates the execution of `PIGEON` and the MPC backend.
-The `NN` program provides the following functionalities:
+The `NN` program provides the following functionalities.

 - Load a model and dataset from `PyGEON` using environment variables.
 - Obtain the model parameters and the dataset from the right party and secretly share them.
 - Define the model architecture and dataset dimensions for performing a forward pass.
-- Perform a forward pass on the model using `PIGEON` and `HPMPC` as a backend.
+- Perform a forward pass on the model using `PIGEON` as the inference engine and `HPMPC` as the MPC backend.

 ### Evaluating a Model

-To evaluate a model, the program first assigns a FUNCTION_IDENTIFIER to the model and dataset.
+To evaluate a model, the program first assigns a `FUNCTION_IDENTIFIER` to the model architecture and dataset dimensions.
 For instance, the following line defines that the VGG model is evaluated when the FUNCTION_IDENTIFIER is set to 74.
 ```cpp
 #if FUNCTION_IDENTIFIER == 74